fjsousa/fjsousa.github.io/pages/cellular-automata.md

 Date: 2015 6 21
 Thumb: slug.png

+(Edited 3/12/2020: originally published at datajournal.co.uk.
+Republished in my personal blog with minor grammar fixes.)

 # Forest Fires and Parallel Cellular Automata, going from 8x to 240x faster with GPUs

 Forest fire numerical models use Cellular Automata (CA) to simulate fire propagation.
 A grid or mesh of the terrain is provided, along with maps for parameters like fuel properties, wind speed, humidity and others.
 The CA is basically a way to propagate an ignition state, based on minimum travel times, between adjacent cells.

-Other methods exist, like vector based methods, that compute the position of the fire front in consecutive time steps, or partial differences equation (PDE), that allow for a two way coupling of the fire model and the weather models.
+Other methods exist, like vector based methods, that compute the position of the fire front in consecutive time steps, or partial differences equation (PDE), that allow for a two-way coupling of the fire model and the weather models.

-Although the last type is much more accurate, the first two are the *de facto* tools for fire modeling due to the compromise between computing speed and accuracy.
+Although the last type is much more accurate, the first two are the *de facto* tools for fire modelling due to the compromise between computing speed and accuracy.

 In this blog post, I'll show you two versions of a CA model, a trivial and a parallel version I developed during my Masters.
 Both versions were ported to [Nvidia GPUs](https://en.wikipedia.org/wiki/CUDA) with the aim of speeding up the existing single core implementation.

 Initially, a direct, naive port was attempted which wasn't very performant.
-This lead me to reformulate the algorithm so that it was fully parallel and therefore, more suitable to the many-core architecture of the GPU.
+This led me to reformulate the algorithm so that it was fully parallel and therefore, more suitable to the many-core architecture of the GPU.

-Performance increase was only achieved with a rethinking of the algorithm, not by tweaking and fine tunning the GPU parameters of a flawed approach.
+Performance increase was only achieved with a rethinking of the algorithm, not by tweaking and fine tuning the GPU parameters of a flawed approach.

 ## Naive algorithm